 take it out on someone: meaning and explanation

-The expression to take something out on someone is used when we treat someone badly because we feel angry, tired or stressed, even though they haven’t done anything wrong. e.g. When the boss is stressed, she always takes it out on the junior members of staff.
+The expression to take something out on someone is used when we treat someone badly because we feel angry, tired or stressed, even though they haven’t done anything wrong. e.g. When Tim had had a bad day, he tended to take it out on his children.

 Accent: England (London)